 The TCSFA extends the Coulomb-corrected strong-field approximation (CCSFA), see Refs.~\cite{Popruzhenko2008a,Popruzhenko2008b}.
-In contrast to CCSFA, which considers the Coulomb field as a perturbation, the TCSFA approach treats the laser field and the atomic potential on equal footing.
+Unlike CCSFA, where the Coulomb potential is treated perturbatively, the TCSFA accounts for both laser and atomic potentials on an equal basis.
 However, the TCSFA uses the first-order semiclassical perturbation theory (perturbation theory in action) \cite{PPT3} to account for the Coulomb potential in an interference phase assigned to every trajectory.
 The same first-order perturbation theory in action was also used in the QTMC model.
 The SCTS and the CQSFA account for the Coulomb potential beyond the semiclassical perturbation theory.
 While the SCTS model propagates large ensembles of classical trajectories, the CQSFA approach is based on the solution of the inverse problem.
 Since the TCSFA and CQSFA methods, although using classical trajectories, are derived from SFA and are closely related to this approach, we do not discuss them here.
 Undoubtedly, recent developments of both these methods deserve a separate thorough review article.
 In what follows, we consider the QTMC and the SCTS models.